USITT is committed to rigging safety across the industry

 USITT will celebrate the second annual Rigging Safety Day of global rigging safety awareness on Arbor Day, April 29, 2016.
 Join USITT and our rigging safety partners and friends around the world as we tweet and share info on stage safety, best rigging practices, programs to promote rigging safety and training, videos and more with the hashtag #RigSafe.

 A new series of rigging master classes in memory of master rigger and USITT Fellow Jay O. Glerum is being planned to start in summer 2016.
 USITT will offer training sessions for beginner to advanced riggers in different locations around the country each year.

 Jay Glerum was a frequent USITT presenter and author of the Stage Rigging Handbook.
 He passed away in June 2014.
 The Glerum Master Classes will include advanced classes carrying ETCP credit and entry to mid-level classes carrying CTE credits.
 USITT welcomes sponsorships to help keep costs low for two to three days of training.
 Industry sponsors already on board include:

-Sapsis Rigging, JR Clancy, iWeiss, H&H Specialties, Chicago Flyhouse, ETC, Texas Scenic, Barbizon,
+Sapsis Rigging, JR Clancy, iWeiss, H&H Specialties, Chicago Flyhouse, ETC, Texas Scenic, Barbizon, and PTO Partners.

-For more information, please visit www.etcp.plasa.org
+For more information, visit www.etcp.plasa.org.